Judson Wade Bishop

-Judson Wade Bishop (June 24, 1831 - March 19, 1917) was an American railroad draftsman, surveyor, newspaper editor, and Brigadier General who commanded the 2nd Minnesota Infantry Regiment during the American Civil War.
-Bishop was later a key figured in the consolidation of the Chicago, St. Paul, Minneapolis and Omaha Railway.
+Judson Wade Bishop (June 24, 1831 – March 19, 1917) was an American railroad draftsman, surveyor, newspaper editor, and brigadier general who commanded the 2nd Minnesota Infantry Regiment during the American Civil War.
+He was later a key figure in the consolidation of the Chicago, St. Paul, Minneapolis and Omaha Railway.

+Born in New York and trained as a civil engineer, Bishop settled in Minnesota Territory in 1857 and worked as a railroad draftsman and newspaper publisher before enlisting in 1861.
+He rose to command the 2nd Minnesota and led its uphill charge at the Battle of Missionary Ridge in 1863, a feat later depicted in a painting commissioned for the Minnesota State Capitol.
+Brevetted a brigadier general in 1865, he returned after the war to Minnesota's railroad industry and published a regimental history, The Story of a Regiment (1890).

 Early life

-Judson Wade Bishop was born on June 24, 1831, near Le Ray, New York to Reverend John Fletcher Bishop and Allena Bishop (née: Brown).
+Judson Wade Bishop was born on June 24, 1831, near Le Ray, New York, to the Reverend John Fletcher Bishop and Allena Bishop (née Brown).
 According to the Minnesota Historical Society, Bishop had one brother, John F. Bishop, and two sisters, Anna Bishop and Lena Bishop.
 Bishop was educated at the academies in both Fredonia and Belleville, and was later trained in civil engineering at the Rensselaer Polytechnic Institute in Troy, New York.

-From 1853 to 1857 Bishop worked as a draftsman for the Grand Trunk Railway Company of Canada.
-In 1857 Bishop moved to Minnesota Territory where he worked as a draftsman and surveyor for the Winona and St. Peter Railroad, as well as the River Valley and Southern Minnesota Railroad.
-Following the Panic of 1857, from 1859 to 1861, Bishop wrote for and published the Chatfield Democrat newspaper in Chatfield, Minnesota.
+From 1853 to 1857, Bishop worked as a draftsman for the Grand Trunk Railway Company of Canada.
+In 1857, Bishop moved to the Minnesota Territory, where he worked as a draftsman and surveyor for the Winona and St. Peter Railroad and the River Valley and Southern Minnesota Railroad.
+Following the Panic of 1857, Bishop wrote for and published the Chatfield Democrat newspaper from 1859 to 1861 in Chatfield, Minnesota.

 Civil War

-During the American Civil War, Bishop enlisted into service in the Union Army in Chatfield, Minnesota.
+During the American Civil War, Bishop enlisted in the Union Army in Chatfield, Minnesota.
 As the 1st Minnesota Infantry Regiment had already filled its quota for recruits, Bishop helped to organize the recruitment of Company A, nicknamed the "Chatfield Guards", of the 2nd Minnesota Infantry Regiment, under the command of Colonel Horatio P. Van Cleve.

 According to The Weekly Pioneer and Democrat, the Chatfield Guards were composed of "well-to-do" farmers from the surrounding area.
-Bishop was elected as the Captain of Company A. In his memoir The Story of a Regiment, Bishop is purported as the first man to enlist in the 2nd Minnesota.
+Bishop was elected captain of Company A. In his memoir The Story of a Regiment, Bishop is purported to be the first man to enlist in the 2nd Minnesota.

 2nd Minnesota Regiment of Volunteers just before they left for the Civil War, 1861.

 Bishop's Company A was initially composed of only 83 men, including one fifer, two drummers, and one teamster.
 Bishop's length of service during the American Civil War spanned the entirety of the regiment's service history from 1861 to 1865.

 Siege of Corinth and Perryville

-During the Siege of Corinth, Bishop was promoted from the rank of Captain of Company A to Major on May 15, 1862.
-Shortly after the Battle of Perryville, Bishop was promoted to Lieutenant Colonel on October 15, 1862.
+During the Siege of Corinth, Bishop was promoted from captain of Company A to major on May 15, 1862.
+Shortly after the Battle of Perryville, Bishop was promoted to lieutenant colonel on October 15, 1862.